Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: The beta-plane model for barotropic flows and zonal jet dynamics

 where, in terms of the dimensional parameters, we have $\nu_n=\nu_{n,d}\tau/L^{2n}$, $\beta=\beta_d L \tau$.
 Observe that the above equation is defined on a domain $\mathcal{D}=[0,2\pi l_{x})\times[0,2\pi )$ and the averaged stationary energy for $\nu_n\ll \alpha$ is of order one.
 Please observe that the non dimensional number $\beta$ is equal to the square of the ratio of the domain size divided by the Rhines scale.
 As a consequence, according to the common belief, the number of jets should scale like $\beta^{1/2}$ when $\beta$ is changed.

 The phenomenology of stochastically forced barotropic turbulence has been described for a very long time in the literature \citep{Vallis1,dritschel2008multiple,galperin2001universal,bakasioannou2013,tobias2013direct}.
 Let us remind briefly the main aspects.
 Starting from rest, as one forces randomly at scales smaller than the Rhines scale, a 2D inverse energy cascade develops during a transient stage.
 This cascade is stopped at a scale of the order of the Rhines scale, where Rossby waves start to play a fundamental role and energy transfer is inhibited.
 It is well-known that this barrier is anisotropic and take the form of a dumbbell shape which favor zonal structure \citep{Vallis1}.
 Zonal jets then form, with a typical width of order of the Rhines scale, while jet waves often called modified Rossby waves, or Zonons \citep{galperin2001universal}, play an important dynamical role.
-For values of $\alpha$ of order one or larger, the system settles in a statistically stationary state with such a phenomenology.
-For smaller values of $\alpha$, the jets become very strong.
-Once such strong jets are formed, they progressively expel the waves.
-For smaller values of $\alpha$ no wave exist anymore, and both the inverse cascade phenomenology and the modified Rossby wave phenomenology become irrelevant.
-The system then settles in a statistically stationary state, where the dynamics is dominated by the strong zonal jets, the average width of which is still approximately given by the Rhines scale, and with fluctuations of order $\sqrt{\alpha}$.
-Most of the energy is then directly transferred from the forcing scale to the jet scale through direct interaction with the average flow.
-This process, which is non local in Fourrier space, is no more a cascade one \citep{bakasioannou2013}.